The Intent-Led Pipeline System for Tech Vendors

 Subject: Sage 50 going unsupported

 Happy to walk through a realistic timeline for your setup.
 30 minutes, no pitch.
-Let me know if that's useful.

 Template 2: CRM for professional services